LinuxForHealth/FHIR/docs/src/pages/guides/FHIRSearchConfiguration.md

 ---
 layout: default
 title: Search Configuration Overview
-date:   2021-11-08
 permalink: /FHIRSearchConfiguration/
-markdown: kramdown
 ---

 # IBM FHIR Server - Search Configuration Overview
-The [FHIR Specification](https://www.hl7.org/fhir/r4/search.html) defines a set of searchable fields for each resource type.
+The [FHIR Specification](https://hl7.org/fhir/R4B/search.html) defines a set of searchable fields for each resource type.
 The IBM FHIR Server supports searching via both specification-defined search parameters and tenant-specific search parameters.

 Specifically, the IBM FHIR Server supports searching on additional fields, including:
 * fields that are defined in the base specification, which are not configured for search; and